CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 {{%notice note%}}

 - Mirrored traffic is not guaranteed.
 If the MTP is congested, mirrored packets might be discarded.
 - A SPAN and ERSPAN destination interface that is oversubscribed might result in data plane buffer depletion and buffer drops.
-Exercise caution when enabling SPAN and ERSPAN when the aggregate speeds of all source ports exceeds the destination port.
-Selective SPAN is recommended when possible to limit traffic in this scenario.
+Exercise caution when enabling SPAN and ERSPAN when the aggregate speed of all source ports exceeds the destination port.
+Use {{<link url="#selective-spanning" text="selective spanning">}} when possible to limit traffic.

 {{%/notice%}}

+You can configure SPAN and ERSPAN with NCLU, manually with configuration files, or by creating ACL rules.
+All three methods are described below.

+## Configure SPAN and ERSPAN with NCLU

 ## Configure SPAN and ERSPAN with cl-acltool

-You can configure SPAN and ERSPAN with `cl-acltool`, the {{<link url="Netfilter-ACLs" text="same utility for security ACL configuration">}}.
+You can configure SPAN and ERSPAN with `cl-acltool`, the {{<link url="Netfilter-ACLs" text="same utility used for security ACL configuration">}}.
 The match criteria for SPAN and ERSPAN is usually an interface; for more granular match terms, use {{<link url="#selective-spanning" text="selective spanning">}}.
 The SPAN source interface can be a port, a subinterface, or a bond interface.
 Ingress traffic on interfaces can be matched, and on switches with {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1" text="Spectrum ASICs">}}, egress traffic can be matched.
 See the {{<link url="#limitations-for-span-and-erspan" text="list of limitations">}} below.

 Cumulus Linux supports a maximum of two SPAN destinations.
 Multiple rules (SPAN sources) can point to the same SPAN destination, although a given SPAN source cannot specify two SPAN destinations.
 The SPAN destination (MTP) interface can be a physical port, subinterface, bond interface or CPU.
 The SPAN and ERSPAN action is independent of security ACL actions.
 If packets match both a security ACL rule and a SPAN rule, both actions are carried out.